Frequently asked questions

 What is a sanctuary zone?

-Sanctuary zones are needed primarily for conservation.
+Sanctuary zones are managed primarily for conservation.
 They are important areas where marine life will be able to live, breed and grow.
 They are also places that people can visit and enjoy, much like national parks on the land.

 Where are the sanctuary zones?

-Can I still fish in marine parks after 1 October?
+Can I still fish in marine parks?

 Is shore fishing allowed in sanctuary zones?